matthewcking312/NHLSalaryPrediction/README.md

 ## Results

-Evaluation metrics of MedAE and MAPE were used to look at the success of the various models.
-Testing was done on a test set of a 75/25 split.
+Evaluation metrics of MedAE and symmetric MAPE (sMAPE) were used to look at the success of the various models.
+Testing was done on a test set of a 70/30 split.

   - Ridge Regression
   - Random Forest